upros/tls-pok/draft-friel-tls-eap-dpp.md

 ## Terminology

-BSK

-DPP

-EPSK

-PSK
+The folling terminology is used throughout this document.

+- BSK: Bootstrap Key which is an elliptic curve public private key pair.

+- DPP: Device Provisioning Protocol

+- EPSK: External Pre-Shared Key

+- PSK: Pre-Shared Key

 ## Bootstrap Key Pair

 The mechanism for on-boarding of devices defined in this document relies on bootstrap key pairs.
-A client device has an associated elliptic curve (EC) key pair.
-The key pair may be static and baked into device firmware at manufacturing time, or may be dynamic and generated at on-boarding time by the device.
-If this public key, specifically the ASN.1 SEQUENCE SubjectPublicKeyInfo from {{?RFC5280}}, can be shared in a trustworthy manner with a TLS server, a form of "origin entity authentication" (the step from which all subsequent authentication proceeds) can be obtained.
+A client device has an associated elliptic curve (EC) bootstrap key pair (BSK).
+The BSK may be static and baked into device firmware at manufacturing time, or may be dynamic and generated at on-boarding time by the device.
+If the BSK public key, specifically the ASN.1 SEQUENCE SubjectPublicKeyInfo from {{?RFC5280}}, can be shared in a trustworthy manner with a TLS server, a form of "origin entity authentication" (the step from which all subsequent authentication proceeds) can be obtained.

-The exact mechanism by which the server gains knowledge of the public key is out of scope of this specification, but possible mechanisms include scanning a QR code to obtain a base64 encoding of the ASN.1-formatted public key or uploading of a Bill of Materials (BOM) which includes the public key.
+The exact mechanism by which the server gains knowledge of the BSK public key is out of scope of this specification, but possible mechanisms include scanning a QR code to obtain a base64 encoding of the ASN.1-formatted public key or uploading of a Bill of Materials (BOM) which includes the public key.
 If the QR code is physically attached to the client device, or the BOM is associated with the device, the assumption is that the public key obtained in this bootstrapping method belongs to the client.
 In this model, physical possession of the device implies legitimate ownership.

-The server may have knowledge of multiple bootstrap public keys corresponding to multiple devices, and existing TLS mechanisms are leveraged that enable the server to identity a specific bootstrap public key corresponding to a specific device.
+The server may have knowledge of multiple BSK public keys corresponding to multiple devices, and existing TLS mechanisms are leveraged that enable the server to identity a specific bootstrap public key corresponding to a specific device.

 Using the process defined herein, the client proves to the server that it has possession of the private analog to its public bootstrapping key.
-Provided that the mechanism in which the server obtained the bootstrapping key is trustworthy, a commensurate amount of authenticity of the resulting connection can be obtained.
+Provided that the mechanism in which the server obtained the BSK public key is trustworthy, a commensurate amount of authenticity of the resulting connection can be obtained.
 The server also proves that it knows the client's public key which, if the client does not gratuitously expose its public key, can be used to obtain a modicum of correctness, that the client is connecting to the correct network (see [duckling]).

 ## Alignment with Wi-Fi Alliance Device Provisioning Profile

-The definition of the boostrap public key aligns with that given in [DPP].
+The definition of the BSK public key aligns with that given in [DPP].
 This, for example, enables the QR code format as defined in [DPP] to be reused for TLS-POK.
 Therefore, a device that supports both wired LAN and Wi-Fi LAN connections can have a single QR code printed on its label, and the bootstrap key can be used for DPP if the device bootstraps against a Wi-Fi network, or TLS-POK if the device bootstraps against a wired network.
 Similarly, a common bootstrap public key format could be imported in a BOM into a server that handles devices connecting over both wired and Wi-Fi networks.

 Any bootstrapping method defined for, or used by, [DPP] is compatible with TLS-POK.

 # Bootstrapping in TLS 1.3

 Bootstrapping in TLS 1.3 leverages Certificate-Based Authentication with an External Pre-Shared Key {{!RFC8773}}.
-The External PSK (EPSK) is derived from the BSK public key, and the EPSK is imported using {{ID-xx}}.
+The External PSK (EPSK) is derived from the BSK public key, and the EPSK is imported using {{!I-D.ietf-tls-external-psk-importer}}.
 This BSK MUST be from a cryptosystem suitable for doing ECDSA.

 The TLS PSK handshake gives the client proof that the server knows the BSK public key.
 Certificate based authentication of the client by the server is carried out using the BSK, giving the server proof that the client knows the BSK private key.
 This satisfies the proof of ownership requirements outlined in {{introduction}}.